constantin-b/vimeotheque/readme.txt

 12. Vimeotheque create status report

 == Changelog ==
+= 2.2.3 =
+- Solved bug that caused broken documentation links to be displayed into the plugin and WP admin area.

 = 2.2.2 =
 - Solved XSS vulnerability in admin area;
 - Solved a bug that caused playlist theme to issue an error.